ronkow/python-for-data-practitioners/README.md

 A Python package is a collection of Python code.
 Python packages extend Python's functionality.
 For example, the [scikit-learn](https://pypi.org/project/scikit-learn/) package is used for creating machine learning models.
 All packages can be found in the Python Package Index [https://pypi.org](https://pypi.org/), the official repository for Python packages.

 A virtual environment is an isolated workspace for a software project.
-In other words, a directory is created for the project and all project files, including files for installed packages, will reside within this directory.
+In other words, a directory is created for the project, and all project files, including files for installed packages, will reside within this directory.

 For most of our lessons, we will be writing programs using the `base` virtual environment.
 We will learn to create a new virtual environment when we learn to use packages like [pandas](https://pypi.org/project/pandas/) not found in the `base` virtual environment.